jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) is in principle similar to any arrangement to which paragraph (a) or (b) applies
   - **international organisation** means an organisation whose members are sovereign powers, whether countries of the Commonwealth or foreign sovereign powers, or the governments of those countries or powers
   - **non-resident person** means a person who would not be resident in New Zealand if they were not present in New Zealand under an arrangement for assistance entered into by the government of New Zealand.
 The residence of the person is determined without applying section YD 1(3) (Residence of natural persons).

+### CW 22B Amounts derived by non-resident visitors during visits
+Exempt income
+(1) Income a non-resident visitor derives from performing personal or professional services in New Zealand during a visit is exempt income if—
+  (a) the services are performed for or on behalf of a person who is not resident in New Zealand; and (b) the amount derived from the personal or professional services is liable to tax in the country or territory outside New Zealand in which the non-resident visitor is resident or liable to tax on the basis of citizenship.
+Exclusion
+(2) This section does not apply to the income of a public entertainer.

+### CW 22C Amounts derived by non-residents from non-resident visitors in New Zealand
+Exempt income
+(1) An amount of income derived by a non-resident person that has a source in New Zealand under section YD 4(2) or (3) (Classes of income treated as having New Zealand source) is exempt income if—
+  (a) the income has a source in New Zealand only because a person who is a non-resident visitor is physically present in New Zealand; and
+  (b) the amount derived is liable to tax in the country or territory outside New Zealand in which the non-resident person is resident or liable to tax on the basis of citizenship.
+Exclusion
+(2) This section does not apply to the income of a public entertainer.

+### CW 22D Treatment of non-resident visitors for sections CW 22B and CW 22C
+When this section applies
+(1) This section applies to an amount of income derived by a non-resident visitor from performing personal or professional services in New Zealand or an amount of income derived by a non-resident person that has a source in New Zealand under section YD 4(2) or (3) (Classes of income treated as having New Zealand source) if—
+  (a) the amount is not liable to tax in a country or territory outside New Zealand in accordance with section CW 22B(1)﻿(b) or CW 22C(1)﻿(b), as applicable, because the non-resident visitor has ceased to be either resident in that country or territory or liable to tax on the basis of citizenship; and
+  (b) section YD 1B(4) (Non-resident visitors) applies to the non-resident visitor; and (c) the laws of the country or territory outside New Zealand referred to in section YD 1B(4) treat the person’s cessation of residency or liability to tax as having occurred on an earlier date (the effective date) than the date the person stops being a non-resident visitor under that section (the cessation date); and
+  (d) the amount is derived in the period starting on the effective date and ending on the cessation date.
+Amount treated as liable to tax in foreign country or territory (2) For the purposes of section CW 22B(1)﻿(b) or CW 22C(1)﻿(b), as applicable, the amount derived is treated as being liable to tax in the country or territory outside New Zealand.

 ### CW 23 Income for military or police service in operational area
 When this section applies